Southern Illinois Miners: 2012 season: first Frontier League championship

 In the championship series, the Miners took on the Florence Freedom, who had beaten the Gateway Grizzlies in a five-game series three games to two.
 Again, the Miners opened the series on the road, and again they took the first two games of the series.
 In Game 1, trailing 1–0 in the third inning, Southern Illinois got back-to-back home runs by catcher Chris Anderson (a two-run shot) and second baseman Cannon Lester to take a 3–1 lead.
 Florence would rally to tie the score with two runs in the sixth, but two Freedom errors in the seventh brought home the eventual winning run.
 The Miners added an RBI double in the eighth by Gregory to complete the scoring as they won 5–3.

 In Game 2, Southern Illinois used home runs from Gregory, Lester and shortstop Jake Kaase to jump out to a 5–2 lead after six innings.
 Florence made it a one-run game with a two-run seventh inning, but the Miners responded with four runs in the eighth, including a three-run home run by outfielder Chad Maddox, to pull away and win 9–4.

-Florence denied the Miners a clean sweep of the postseason with a slim 4–3 victory in Game 3 at Rent One Park, setting up Game 4 on September 16 at home.
+Florence denied the Miners a clean sweep of the post season with a slim 4–3 victory in Game 3 at Rent One Park, setting up Game 4 on September 16 at home.
 After taking a 3–0 lead thanks to a three-run fourth inning that included a two-run blast by Maddox, Florence rallied to tie the game with two runs in the seventh and one run in the eighth.
 The game remained knotted at 3–3 into extra innings, with neither team being able to break through until the bottom of the 12th.
 With the bases loaded and two outs, Kaase drew a walk from Florence's Brent Choban to force in the championship-winning run as the Miners claimed their first league title in team history.
 Lester, who hit .500 (8-for-16) with two doubles, two home runs and three RBIs in the series, was named the championship series MVP.